 It also stocks a range of clothing, accessories and tech – and there’s a sign up page so you can add your email address and get access to the offers as soon as they land.
 See it here.

 What is Black Friday?

-Black Friday is the first Friday after Thanksgiving (which in 2017 is 24 November), and is traditionally seen as the start of the Christmas shopping season, with high street retailers opening their doors at the crack of dawn and offering big discounts for shoppers who have set their alarm clocks.
+Black Friday is the first Friday after Thanksgiving (which in 2018 is November 23), and is traditionally seen as the start of the Christmas shopping season, with high street retailers opening their doors at the crack of dawn and offering big discounts for shoppers who have set their alarm clocks.

-For consumers and retailers in the UK, Black Friday is a recent phenomenon, but it has been going strong the United States for decades.
-In fact, the origins can be traced back to the 1950s in none other than Philadelphia, USA.
+For consumers and retailers in the UK, Black Friday is a recent phenomenon, but it has been going strong the

 Amazon launched the concept in the UK in 2010, with Asda joining the party in 2013.